sluukkonen/configs/.emacs.d/README.markdown

 it.
 Take a look at what happens in init.el to get started.

 Also: see the file TODO.
 Helping submit new libraries to ELPA is the easiest way to help out.
+There are two ways you can do this: either take new libraries and make them ready for ELPA, dropping them in the elpa-to-submit directory or take files that are already in elpa-to-submit, ensuring all their dependencies are correctly loaded into ELPA, and sending them to the ELPA maintainer.
+There are details at http://tromey.com/elpa/upload.html for how ELPA submission works.
 Grep the project for TODO for other things.

+Files are licensed under the same license as Emacs unless otherwise specified.
+See the file COPYING for details.

 The latest version is at http://github.com/technomancy/emacs-starter-kit/

+On Unix, /home/$USER/.emacs.d, on windows Documents and Settings/%your user name%/Application Data